 This course meets UC/CSU elective and District graduation requirements for elective credit.
 This course satisfies the Group 6 requirement for the IB Diploma.
 Psychology is not a pre-requisite for Psychology IB.
 Students will explore how psychology can provide a unique approach to understanding modern society by developing an awareness that human attitudes and beliefs are widely diverse and by appreciating the role culture plays in human behavior.
 Students will analyze how the biological, cognitive and socio-cultural perspectives interact to effect human behavior.
 Students will examine a variety of topics that include: brain functioning, genetics, evolutionary psychology, memory, perception, emotion, artificial intelligence, language, culture, aggression, abnormal psychology, research methodology and ethics.
 Also, through the study of abnormal psychology, students will thoroughly examine disorders to fully understand the etiology, symptoms, and treatment options available.
 Assessments will include projects, essay exams, and an experimental study.
-The IB exam will be offered in May.
+IB Diploma students have priority enrollment in this class.
+Other students may enroll if space permits.
+All Students are expected to take the AP/IB test.
+If students choose not to test, an alternate assessment will be assigned by the teacher.